MicrosoftDocs/powerapps-docs/powerapps-docs/developer/model-driven-apps/sample-export-ribbon-definitions.md

 ## What this sample does

 The `RetrieveApplicationRibbonRequest` message is intended to be used in a scenario where it contains data that is needed to retrieve the data that defines the content and behavior of the application ribbon.
-The `RetrieveEntityRibbonRequest` message is intended to be used in a scenario where it contains data that is needed to retrieve ribbon definitions for a table.
+The `RetrieveEntityRibbonRequest` message is intended to be used in a scenario where it contains data that is needed to retrieve ribbon definitions for an entity.

 ## How this sample works